-AstraZeneca Covid-19 Vaccine Suspended across Europe.
-“Possible Autoimmune Reactions, Blood Clotting, Stroke and Internal bleeding”
+AstraZeneca Covid-19 Vaccine Suspended Across Europe.
+“Possible Autoimmune Reactions, Blood Clotting, Stroke and Internal Bleeding”

 Followed by Ireland, the Netherlands, Estonia, Slovenia, Lithuania, Luxembourg and Romania.

+On Tuesday, March 16, Sweden and Latvia have suspended the AstraZeneca vaccine

-Thailand and the Democratic Republic of the Congo (DRC) have also suspended the AstraZeneka vaccine.
+Thailand and the Democratic Republic of the Congo (DRC) have also suspended the AstraZeneca vaccine.

 On March 10, 2021, an open letter was submitted by a Collective of prominent medical doctors and scientists to the European Medicines Agency (EME):

-Note: Update: March 16: 18 European countries have suspended the AstraZeneca vaccine.
-Yet both Canada’s Prime Minister and Quebec’s Premier François Legault “see no risk associated with the AstraZeneca vaccine.”